mmottl/lacaml/README.md

 #### API documentation

-Please refer to the API-documentation that will be generated in as HTML-files if requested (`make doc`).
+Please refer to the API-documentation that will be generated as HTML-files if requested (`make doc`).
 It will give more details on the numerous functions and supported arguments in the library.

 #### BLAS/LAPACK man pages